RedHatInsights/analytics-pipeline/README.md

 Assembles and builds and runs the entire stack for automation-analytics including chrome,landing and sso.

+## Why

+To make it easier on AA developers and CI to spin up the full stack without leaking senstive information to the public internet.
+It's also a good intro to how sso/insights-platform/insights-chrome are connected to analytics and vice versa.

+Fault injection is another huge capability of this system.
+When happens when you have a valid sso user but isn't entitled for automation?
+You can find out.
+What happens when sso is down?
+You can find out.
+What happens when the backend returns large amounts of data?
+You can find out.

 ## How to use

 **Make sure you have a functioning docker (not podman) setup.
 Ubuntu virtual machines are great for this.**